-Major League Baseball (MLB) is a professional baseball league in North America consisting of 30 teams that play in the American League and the National League.
+Major League Baseball (MLB) is a professional sports league in North America made up of 30 teams that compete in the American League and the National League.
 The league generated a total of 10.37 billion U.S. dollars in revenue in 2019, an average of around 346 million U.S. dollars per team.